Etherpod/Ship-Enhancements/README.md

 Ship Enhancements adds way too many options for changing the ship and things relating to the ship.
 Experiment and have fun!

+To answer some questions you may have...

+## Is this mod compatible with Quantum Space Buddies?
+Yep!
+Whoever hosts the game will have control over the settings.

+## How am I supposed to carry all of these new items?
+I made a mod called **Traveler's Pack** to address this problem.
+Try playing with it enabled if you run into the issue of there being too many items.

 # Feature Overview

 ## Disable Ship Parts